Meet Our Team

 Marci Bowers, MD, Professorial Lecturer, Icahn School of Medicine at Mount Sinai

-Dr. Bowers, a pelvic and gynecologic surgeon with over 25 years of experience in Women’s Healthcare, is widely recognized as a pioneer in the field of Genital Reassignment Surgery and is the first transgender woman to perform transgender surgery.
+Dr. Bowers, a pelvic and gynecologic surgeon with over 25 years of experience in Women’s Healthcare, is widely recognized as a pioneer in the field of Genital Confirming Surgeries and is the first transgender woman to perform transgender surgery.
 She is a University of Minnesota Medical School graduate and went on to practice in the Polyclinic and Swedish Medical Center at the University of Washington in Seattle.
 In 2003, she moved to Trinidad, Colorado to join the practice of the legendary Dr. Stanley Biber, considered the “Father of Transgender Surgery.”
-In 2010, she relocated to the San Francisco Bay Area and has now performed more than 1,250 primary MTF/FTM gender reassignment surgeries.
+In 2010, she relocated to the San Francisco Bay Area and has now performed more than 1,250 primary genital reconstruction surgeries for both transgender women and transgender men.
 She is sought after as a speaker and surgical educator worldwide.

 Miroslav Djordjevic, MD, Professor of Urology and Surgery at the School of Medicine, University of Belgrade, Serbia

 Dr. Djordjevic completed his medical studies, including his urology residency, at the University of Belgrade’s School of Medicine in Serbia.
 He is the leader of the Belgrade Center for Genital Reconstructive Surgery, which is well known for educating surgical colleagues from around the world.
 His great experience in gender reassignment surgery has resulted in new knowledge of the surgical anatomy of the male and female genitalia.

 Daniel Medalie, MD, Cleveland Plastic Surgery